-- It must be a number that the user has been given authority to use (either because it is a number that has been allocated to the user or because the user has been given permission from a third party who has been allocated that number); and - It must not be a number that results charges in excess of the cost of calling a standard geographic number or a mobile number.
-(NB the exploitation of a Presentation Number to generate revenue-sharing calls may constitute persistent misuse of an Electronic Communications Network or Electronic Communications Service). - A1.6 In order to maintain the integrity of the CLI data as it is passed between networks, CPs must consider whether the Presentation Number is sufficiently authentic and if further verification may be required.
-Where additional verification is needed to demonstrate that the caller has permission to use the number, this could be in the form of a contract between the caller and the third party who has been allocated that number.
-A number of different types of Presentation Number services have been developed to meet these end user requirements and the following section lists the conditions that should be observed for their use.
+- It must be a valid number, i.e. be a number which complies with the International public telecommunication numbering plan (Recommendation ITU-T E.164).
+Where a UK number is used, it must be a number that is designated as a 'Telephone Number available for Allocation' in the National Telephone Numbering Plan and be shown as allocated in the National Numbering Scheme. - It must be a dialable number, i.e. a number that is in service and can be used to make a return or subsequent call; - It must uniquely identify the caller (which can be an individual or an organisation), i.e. be a number that the user has been given authority to use (either because it is a number that has been allocated to the user or because the user has been given permission (either directly or indirectly) to use the number by a third party who has been allocated that number); and - It must not be a number that connects to a Premium Rate Service (e.g. prefixed 09), or to a revenue sharing number that generates an excessive or unexpected call charge (NB the exploitation of a Presentation Number to generate revenue sharing calls may constitute persistent misuse of an Electronic Communications Network or Electronic Communications Service). - 5.6 Where additional verification is needed to demonstrate that the caller has permission to use the number, the originating network could demonstrate this in the form of a contract between the caller and the third party who has been allocated that number.